Income Tax for NRI and Foreign Income

 For Eg. Ravish is an employee of an Indian company and he has been deputed to Dubai to look after the company’s work there.
 He has been working in Dubai for the past two years.
 During his deputation in Dubai, Ravish’s salary was deposited to his designated bank account in India.
 Since his salary is received in India, it will be taxable in India.

 Salary received by the diplomats and ambassadors is completely exempt

-House Property Income: If an NRI owns a property which is situated in India, than any income from such property will be taxable in India.
+House Property Income: If an NRI owns a property which is situated in India, then any income from such property will be taxable in India.

 It is important to note that the rental income received by an NRI is applicable to 30.9% TDS.
 So when a tenant pays rent to the owner of the property who is NRI, he has to deduct TDS @ 30.9% from such rent.

-Income from Business and Profession: Any Income from a Business which is set up in India or controlled from India is taxable in the hands of the NRI.
+Income from Business and Profession: Any Income from a Business that is set up in India or controlled from India is taxable in the hands of the NRI.

 Income from Capital Gains: Any Capital Gains from the transfer of a capital asset situated in India is taxable in India.
-Even if an NRI invests in shares and securities India, than capital gains on transfer of such shares and securities will also be taxable in India.
+Even if an NRI invests in shares and securities India then capital gains on the transfer of such shares and securities will also be taxable in India.